Graduate School News

 The LSU Graduate School recently formed a "Give a Year Partnership" with City Year of Baton Rouge.
 City Year, an AmeriCorp organization, focuses on educational enrichment for Baton Rouge's schools by providing supplemental and instructional support.

 Whether it’s about an interesting research project or your day-to-day experience at LSU, we would love to share your story!
 We invite you to nominate members of the graduate student community— students, faculty, and staff— for our spotlight.
-Click here for more information and nomination instructions.
+To nominate a member of the graduate school community, download this PDF and send it, filled out, to firstname.lastname@example.org.